mgutz/razor/README.md

 </html>
 ```

-The first block of the template instructs `razor` how to generate the function.
+The first block of the template instructs **razor** how to generate the function.
-Here is the generated function
+The generation function looks like this

 ```go
 // from dir